 Studies Abroad: Galway Ireland Program Information

 Students are required to take two mandatory courses during the semester.
-One course will be offered by Professor David Gutterman, a visiting American professor from Willamette University, in his or her specific discipline.
-The other mandatory course is in Irish Studies organized by the noted poet, Louis de Poar.
-This course includes lecturers from various disciplines relating to Irish society and history, with excursions to sites of interest.
+A visiting American professor from Willamette University will teach one of the mandatory courses.
+The other mandatory course is focused on Irish studies.
 In addition to the mandatory courses, students will take three to four elective courses offered through the National University of Ireland (NUI), Galway.
 Admission is subject to agreement of the department head and academic background.

-The cost of the program is $24,795 which includes tuition, housing, excursions and admissions, a meal allowance, and insurance.
+The cost of the program is $28,570 which includes tuition, housing, excursions and admissions, a meal allowance, and insurance.
 Institutional financial aid does transfer, except for work study.
-The cost of the program does not include airfare.
+The cost of the program does not include airfare or GARDA card.

 Students live in a University-owned apartment village with Irish flatmates in the Gort na Coiribe student housing center, a 10 minute walk from the National University of Ireland.
 Most students have single rooms and share bathrooms and kitchen facilities with two or more students.
 Students are from Willamette University and the University of Portland.